-- Nursery visits for preschool children, including home visits for those children joining Blackwell Nursery (outside agencies will often be involved in these for SEND with head teacher and SENDCO involvement); - Additional transition visits specifically for SEND children in preschool and at each year group change; - Phased starts if appropriate i.e. reduced timetable; - Additional visits for Year 4 children on transition to Middle School accompanied by SENDCO; - SENDCo meets with Middle School SENDCo and new teachers; - Detailed documentation to support children transferring to Middle School with SEND; - Resources in place such as photobooks; detailed transition plans/ packages and lengthy transition support for individuals and - Split placements for children requiring a phased move to a non-mainstream setting.
+- Nursery visits for preschool children, including some home visits for those children joining Blackwell Nursery (outside agencies will often be involved in these for SEND with head teacher and SENDCO involvement); - Stay and Play sessions the term before children start Nursery; - Additional transition visits specifically for SEND children in preschool and at each year group change; - Phased starts if appropriate i.e. reduced timetable; - Additional visits for Year 4 children on transition to Middle School accompanied by SENDCO; - SENDCo meets with Middle School SENDCo and new teachers; - Detailed documentation to support children transferring to Middle School with SEND; - Resources in place such as photobooks; detailed transition plans/ packages and lengthy transition support for individuals and - Split placements for children requiring a phased move to a non-mainstream setting.